ladace/unity-code-snippets/index.md

 ### Touch and gameover

 As soon as the object touches the player, load gameover level.

+The object should have a collider (not a trigger) on it.
 You have to create a **gameover scene** and add it to your build settings.

 ```csharp